w3c/webappsec-suborigins/specs/suborigins/spec.markdown

 set of practical problems in doing so.

 Suborigins provide a mechanism for creating this type of separation programatically.
-If either of two URIs provide a <dfn>suborigin namespace</dfn>, then the two URIs are in the same origin if and only if they share the same scheme, host, port, and suborigin namespace.
+Any resources may provide, in a manner detailed below, a string value <dfn>suborigin namespace</dfn>.
+If either of two URIs provide a suborigin namespace, then the two URIs are in the same origin if and only if they share the same scheme, host, port, and suborigin namespace.

 Q. In today's Web, can't a site get the effective same protection domain simply by hosting their content at different subdomains?

 A. Yes, but there are many practical reasons why this is difficult.

+[suborigin namespace]: #dfn-suborigin-namespace

 <section>
 ### Examples